jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 ```
 When we overrode the package-private `isPermitAcquired(…)` method, we in essence removed its implementation from `SoftwareUnderTest` with its tight coupling to `Semaphore.tryAcquire(…)`.

-The design diagram shows how this removed the `Semaphore` dependency while testing with the red NOT ALLOWED symbol.
+The design diagram shows how this removed the `Semaphore` dependency during the test with the red NOT ALLOWED symbol over the package-private `isPermitAcquired(...)`.
 Technically, the `Semaphore` is still a private attribute of `SoftwareUnderTest`, but since our test is no longer accessing it, it’s no longer a dependency for the test.

 <img src="/assets/Semaphore4.png" alt="Proceed Test Design" width = "75%" align="center" style="padding-right: 20px;">